 Serves 4-6

-2 bunches of purslane (2 cups chopped) use the leaves and the thin part of the stems.
-Discard the thicker ends
+-2 bunches of purslane (about 2 cups chopped), use the leaves and the thin part of the stems, discarding the thicker ends

-1 bunch fresh flat-leaf parsley (1 cup chopped)
+-1 bunch fresh flat-leaf parsley ( about 1 cup chopped)

-1 bunch fresh tareh (chives) or scallions (green parts only) (1 cup chopped)
+-1 bunch fresh tareh (chives) or scallions (green parts only) (about 1 cup chopped)

 Method:

-1. Heat 2 tablespoons oil in a skillet over medium-high heat and saute the onion slices until translucent, add the turmeric powder, stir.
-Lower the heat and continue cooking the onions, stirring occasionally until brown.
+- Heat 2 tablespoons of oil in a skillet over medium-high heat.
+Sauté the onion slices until translucent, then add the turmeric and stir.
+Reduce the heat and continue cooking, stirring occasionally, until the onions are golden brown.
 Set aside.

-2. In a large bowl combine the chopped purslane, parsley, chives, caramelized onion, walnuts, eggs, paprika, red pepper, and season with salt and black pepper.
+- In a large bowl, combine the chopped purslane, parsley, chives, caramelized onion, walnuts, eggs, paprika, red pepper, and season with salt and black pepper.
+Mix until well blended.

-3. Heat 3 tablespoons oil in a 10-inch skillet over medium heat, pour in the egg mixture, and spread evenly.
-Cover and cook for 30 minutes on low.
-Cut the kookoo in 8 equal wedges.
-Carefully turn over the slices halfway through cooking using a fork and a spatula.
+- Heat 3 tablespoons of oil in a 10-inch skillet over medium heat.
+Pour in the egg mixture, and spread evenly.
+Cover and cook on low heat for about 30 minutes.
+Cut the kookoo into 8 wedges, turning each piece carefully halfway through cooking with a fork and spatula.
 You can also slice the kookoo after it is fully cooked.

 Enjoy!